-About Venerable Father Michael McGivney
+About Blessed Father Michael McGivney

-Nearly a century before the Second Vatican Council, Venerable Michael McGivney’s prescient vision empowered the laity to serve Church and neighbor in a new way.
+Nearly a century before the Second Vatican Council, Blessed Michael McGivney’s prescient vision empowered the laity to serve Church and neighbor in a new way.
 Today, the Knights of Columbus is one of the largest Catholic organizations in the world with 2 million members in North and Latin America, the Caribbean, Asia, and Europe.